6 Essential Things to Know About Mold

 4. Mold and Moisture

-As mentioned, mold loves moisture.
-It can take root in your home quickly once the humidity in your basement or crawl space starts to rise.
+Moisture is your home’s No. 1 enemy.
+Mold loves it, and it can take root quickly once the indoor humidity rises.
 Most often, you’ll have between 24 and 48 hours after your home starts to leak before you’ll need to worry about mold.

-Seepage and leaks alike will allow your home to become mold’s perfect breeding ground.
-It’s also possible that a leak in your pipes or HVAC system may cause your home to start gathering water.
-Luckily, a home inspection conducted by a professional will let you know whether you have any weak spots to worry about.
+Seepage and leaks can make your home the perfect breeding ground for mold.
+A leak in your pipes or HVAC system may also cause your home to start gathering water.
+Fortunately, a professional home inspection will let you know whether you have any weak spots to worry about.
 You can also invest in waterproofing solutions before these problems arise to keep the bulk of groundwater’s unwanted moisture out of your home.

 5. Handling A Mold Problem

-You do not want to try and handle mold growths on your own time.
-If you suspect you have mold in your home, or if you’ve spotted clusters sprouting up, reach out to the professionals working throughout Ohio who specialize in mold cleaning and removal.
-They’ll be able to make their way out to your home and help you with the removal process, as well as with any other services you may need.
+If you suspect you have mold in your home, or if you’ve spotted clusters sprouting up, reach out to mold remediation professionals who specialize in mold cleaning and removal.

 6. Taking Preventative Steps